labilezhu/istio-insider-en/docs/source/ch2-envoy/envoy@istio-process-level.md

-# Istio 里的 Envoy 的进程视角(未开始)
+# Envoy's process perspective in Istio (not yet started)

-这节，聊聊 Istio 控制下的 Envoy，在操作系统的视角来看，是什么样子的。即他的接口长什么样子。注意，接口不一定就是 API.
+In this section, let’s talk about what Envoy controlled by Istio looks like from the perspective of the operating system.
+That is, what its interface looks like.
+Note that an interface is not necessarily an API.